All Products

 GET /api/colocate

-Returns the internal colocation information in the JSON format.
+Returns colocation information in JSON format:

 {